SGr33n/envireit-remove-versions/README.md

 # envireit-remove-versions
-This plugin removes the WordPress, JS and CSS versions from everywhere
+This plugin removes the WordPress, JS and CSS versions from everywhere on your WordPress site.